rackerlabs/docs-core-infra-user-guide/cloud-interfaces/gui/cloudblockstorage-gui.rst

 You can use the Cloud Control Panel to help you observe and manage your Cloud Block Storage configuration.
-For ideas about what to do first, visit
+For ideas about what to do first, visit the
-:kc-article:`Getting Started with Cloud Block Storage <getting-started/cloud-block-storage>`.
+:how-to:`Cloud Block Storage introduction page <cloud-block-storage>`.